Operator Services for ILECs - V4.0

-ILECs deliver their operator services traffic to CenturyLink's Operator Services switch over their own or leased trunks and transport facilities.
+Pre-Migration: ILECs with your own switch deliver your operator services traffic to CenturyLink’s Operator Services switch over your own or leased trunks and transport facilities.
 Such facilities may be interconnected to the CenturyLink Operator Services switch or platform at one of two technically feasible points on the trunk side of the platform:

 - First connection point – CenturyLink Operator Services host switch